Sulfide Mining in Minnesota

 PolyMet Mining Corporation has proposed a sulfide mine called the “NorthMet Project” between Babbitt and Hoyt Lakes, Minnesota.
 The company proposes to develop an open-pit mine to extract copper, nickel and other metals.
 It would be located near the Embarrass and Partridge Rivers, which flow into the St. Louis River and then Lake Superior.

 In 2010, the U.S. Environmental Protection Agency called PolyMet’s environmental review “inadequate and unacceptable.”
+In 2014, the EPA said the second draft of their proposal contained “insufficient information” and noted 37 problems that needed to be fixed.

 The potential mine site is on public land in the Superior National Forest on a location that has never been mined.
 PolyMet plans to transport the ore to a former taconite processing facility about eight miles west.
 Mine tailings are proposed to be disposed of in basins already in place from the former operation and which are adjacent to the processing buildings.